WGLab/QuantitativeGenomics2022/README.md

 ### 2. Running Phen2Gene locally in Terminal.

-Under the `exercise2` directory, and run `python /cloud/project/usr/Phen2Gene/phen2gene.py -f hpo_list.txt` where you generate Phen2Gene output file in `out/output_file.associated_gene_list`.
+Under the `exercise2` directory, we can run `python /cloud/project/usr/Phen2Gene/phen2gene.py -f hpo_list.txt` where we generate Phen2Gene output file in `out/output_file.associated_gene_list`.

 The `hpo_list.txt` file contains a list of HPO terms for a patient (one per line).
 If you want to see what is in the file, you can use `cat hpo_list.txt` to see the list of terms.
 The output file is written to `out/output_file.associated_gene_list` by default.